timscriv/IdentityServer3.Integration.AspNetCore/README.md

-# IdentityServer3 Integration Library for ASP.NET 5
+# IdentityServer3 Integration Library for ASP.NET Core

 Data protection must be enabled for your ASP.NET 5 application to use this library.
 Example: